k0pernicus/website/content/post/i_stopped_my_phd.md

 ## Other researchers might don't care about you and your work, they care only about your publications

-You are not evaluated by your code, your project, the publication of an innovative technical project, ...
-Nop.
-Nothing.
+As a PhD student, you will be evaluated by your supervisors (do not forget that you are a <em>student</em>).

-Your "rank" is computed using the papers you wrote and published (and where you published).
+This evaluation will not be directly related to your code, the publication of your famous and innovative technical project, but to the papers you wrote and published (and where you published) during your PhD.

 Also, as I've seen everywhere else, do not be surprised to find people you don't know as co-authors on your paper - they are just short of papers for their "annual evaluation"...